Spatchcock Chicken

 By flattening the bird out, you are making all cuts and all parts more evenly distributed.
 Breasts will cook in roughly the same amount of time as the thighs as the drumsticks, so on and so forth.

 If you are thinking about Thanksgiving and asking yourself, “Can I do this with turkey?!”
 The answer is an unequivocal, yes!
-I would still suggest brining the bird, but it is a great way to get a delicious meal fast on an already cooking heavy and stressful holiday.
+I would still suggest a chicken brine recipe, but it is a great way to get a delicious meal fast on an already cooking heavy and stressful holiday.

 Back to chicken!
 This technique will give you golden-brown skin every time.
 And because it cooks in less time, a spatchcock chicken tends to be juicier.